plockaby/clone-push/README.md

       something like `www` or `ops`.

-2. Copy `bin/servers.py.example` to `bin/servers.py`.
-This is where you set all of the servers to which you might deploy manually.
-There is only one mostly required server on this list:

-    * `clone` should be to the hostname of the server where the `clone` system is installed.
+2. Maybe modify `pushlib/hosts.py`.
+This is where hosts are defined by either name or tag.
+Right now the host is list loaded from a tool called [dart](https://github.com/plockaby/dart) but you can get the list of hosts from wherever you want.

 3. You may decide to install `push` to the `clone` system so that it may be